 I found it at a local nursery that sells native plants, and haven’t been able to find an online source yet.

 Best Variegated Foliage – Bollywood Azalea

 Size: 18″ wide, 24″ high

-I found this compact, variegated Azalea while I was browsing plant pictures online.
-I don’t have it in my garden yet, but now that I know it exists, I will be getting one shortly!
-You can find it HERE.*
+I recently found this compact, variegated Azalea while I was browsing plant pictures online.
+And I just had to have it.

 That’s the list of my favorite Azalea and Rhododendron varieties.
 Hopefully you have found one or two you want to add to your own garden.

 More Rhododendron Information You Might Like